andela-dsowemimo/BucketListAPI/README.md

 #Bucketlist API

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an API that allows users to create bucketlists and add items to the bucketlists.

 Things you may want to cover: